adithya7shankar/adithya7shankar/README.md

 ---

 ### ⚡ Fun Fact
-When I’m not coding or working on my next big project, you can find me exploring the latest advancements in AI, or tinkering with DIY electronics and robotics kits.
-I’m passionate about learning and always eager to dive into new challenges!
+When I'm not deep in code or driving my next groundbreaking project, you'll likely find me exploring cutting-edge advancements in AI or getting hands-on with DIY electronics and robotics kits.
+And if you catch me on Steam, I'm probably strategizing in Dota 2 or scoring goals in Rocket League with friends.
+I'm driven by a passion for continuous learning and thrive on tackling new challenges head-on!
 Check out my repositories and see the work I’ve been doing! 🚀